UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Laprise throws significantly more leather — a 1.4 sig. strike per minute gap.
 Laprise is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Laprise has tighter striking defense, making opponents miss more often.

 The Pick: Chad Laprise over Francisco Trinaldo.
-We're leaning Laprise here at 72%, a solid but not overwhelming edge.
-Notably, the betting market has Trinaldo at 22% implied while our model sees 28% — a 5-point disagreement that could signal value.
+The model gives Laprise a slight nod at 64% — this could easily go either way.
+Notably, the betting market has Trinaldo at 22% implied while our model sees 36% — a 14-point disagreement that could signal value.

 Olivier Aubin-Mercier